folio-org/jenkins-pipeline-libs/README.md

 located at https://github.com/folio-org

-The library assumes a lot about the configuration of the Jenkins server and the FOLIO developement workflow, so it's probably of limited use outside the FOLIO Jenkins context.
+The library assumes a lot about the configuration of the Jenkins server and the FOLIO development workflow, so it's probably of limited use outside the FOLIO Jenkins context.

 To utilize this library for https://github.com/folio-org projects,  add a 'Jenkinsfile' to the top-level directory of the project repository.
-The library primary supports two types of development environments at this time - Java-based Maven projects and Nodejs-based projects.
+The library primarily supports two types of development environments at this time - Java-based Maven projects and Nodejs-based projects.

 A typical Stripes or UI module Jenkinsfile configuration might look like the following.